rltenney/us_gun_violence/README.md

 # Process

 I began by cleaning the kaggle dataset and performing some high-level EDA.
-I discovered, for instance, that the Mandalay Bay mass shooting in Las Vegas was notably absent from the dataset... this would have thrown off findings irreparably, so I added it in manually.
+I discovered, for instance, that the Mandalay Bay mass shooting in Las Vegas was notably absent from the dataset... this would have thrown off my findings irreparably, so I added it in manually.

 I then wanted to examine what relationship, if any, there was between mass shootings and gun company stock prices.
 Based on visual inspection, there seems to be a correlation, although I couldn't prove causation definitively.
 This would be a good topic to look at in depth at a later date.

+![]aobc_mass.png

 Iteratively, I began to become more granular in my approach and focus.
 Through EDA, it was first evident that there was a wide disparity between the rates of violence of particular states.
 I soon discovered that cities were the actual drivers of America's high per capita rates of gun violence.
 I looked at yearly per capita rates for cities, and then those of large cities (>500k residents) in particular.